 This amazing dive site is thought to have been created when the devastating earthquakes of 1963 caused the village to collapse beneath the waves.
 Like something out of Atlantis, you can descend down and explore the buildings and fields where locals once lived and worked.

-This is an unforgettable experience as you explore the numerous doorways and tunnels covered in a wealth of black corals.
+This is an unforgettable experience scuba divers as they explore the numerous doorways and tunnels covered in a wealth of black corals.
 You'll feel like an archaeologist on a discovery mission as you wonder at the manmade topography - an unusual occurrence under the waves!

 You will find every single colour, size and shape of crinoids and sponges imaginable, providing an amazing background as you fin alongside the numerous sharks, dogtooth tuna and huge gatherings of barracuda that reside here.

-If you want to diving in Sangihe then you've really no other option but to board one of the few Sulawesi liveaboard charters that visit there.
+If you want to dive here then you've really no other option but to board one of the few Sulawesi liveaboard charters that visit there.

 You can dive the Sangihe Archipelago at any time of year but the seasons dictate varying sea conditions.
 The best time to go is during the dry season from March to June when visibility is at its best.
 The winds that occur from July to October and frequent rain in November and December can reduce visibility during these months.

 Sperm whales calf in this area between March and August each year.